 Pricing was calculated for a single, female, under the age of 40 living in Brooklyn, New York, and assumes two cleanings and one cavity per year.

-Looking for Dental Care on the (Very) Cheap?
+Looking for dental care on the cheap?

 Insurance and dental savings plans aren’t the only options for inexpensive dental care.
 Maybe you’re a student who moves frequently, don’t have the resources to research insurance options, or are experiencing a dental emergency and don’t have a primary dentist.
 If so, here are some other ways to obtain cheap dental treatment.

 - State Coverage.
-Certain states have assistance programs to assist in dental care for lower income families.
+Certain states have assistance programs to assist in dental care for lower-income families.
 Check this site to see if you’re eligible.

 - The Affordable Care Act.
 In 2014, the Affordable Care Act gave 1.1 million Americans dental benefits through health insurance marketplaces.
 This is especially worth checking out for families: 35.7 percent of medical plans now have provisions for pediatric or family dental benefits.